 This module provides you with an opportunity to undertake an independent writing project based on your particular interests and your own choice of topic, style, genre and medium.
-You will produce a play which is of a professional standard and a reflective essay that demonstrates your understanding of your own writing process, including practical and scholarly research you carried out and how you position your own work in relation to the works of other playwrights who have influenced you.
+With the support of staff members with one-to-one supervision and a series of workshop days with the rest of your cohort, you will produce a play which is of a professional standard and a reflective essay that demonstrates your understanding of your own writing process.
+This will include practical and scholarly research you carried out and reflect on how you position your own work in relation to the works of other playwrights, practitioners and theatre artists who have influenced you, your creative practice process and your final script.

 The aims of the module are: